ThomasMrY/ActivationFunctionDemo/README.md

 # Activation Function Demo

-The "Activation Function Demo" is a demo for implementing activation function with the mathod propsed in paper:[A](http://pytorch.org/), and evaluating the performance of it with different precision on diffierent datasets.
+The "Activation Function Demo" is a demo for implementing activation function with the mathod, propsed in paper:[A](http://pytorch.org/), and evaluating the performance of it with different precision on diffierent datasets.
 And here is an example that we implemeted:
 ![](https://bbojia.bn.files.1drv.com/y4mCLg2iVujqTxYebloAkMe-yBDgGTcfmBrotdGRWZnFfitbOnjpIe_zM5b3IJYdPaxrl9KWJAxiTCem2FOlkoE9JdpfeUOXro4gXIAC0R5Tbr9sWsHWjV2gswxNFj_Uect5wUF2FAk9yJ7kqRvhqkg7nbjC3XpO6o-MPY-I3wOja2C0DXedq1EhDZ3bCeXmQiIhqrIgl2yVJW_EMoQsCgMng/af.png?psid=1)

-Untill now the activation function we supported:
+Until now the activation function we supported:

 - tanh
 - selu
 - self_define

-And the evaluating datasets:
+And the evaluation datasets:

 - [MNIST](http://yann.lecun.com/exdb/mnist/)
 - [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html)